tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/语音消息及转文本_intl_en.md

-This document provides a detailed description that makes it easy for Unity speech-to-text service developers to debug and integrate the APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This document provides a detailed description that makes it easy for Unity speech-to-text service developers to debug and integrate the APIs for Tencent Cloud’s Game Multimedia Engine (GME).